top-banner-carbontax.jpg

 Carbon Tax on Food

-What Are Carbon Taxes On Food And Why Do We Need Them?
+What Are Carbon Taxes On Food, And Why Do We Need Them?

-It is for this very reason that the UK Health Alliance on Climate Change, a communications and campaign coalition of 21 health organisations including Medical and Nursing Royal Colleges, Faculties of Health, the British Medical Journal and the Lancet, are calling for the implementation of a so-called ‘carbon tax’ – a levy that will be imposed on food producers according to the carbon footprint of their products.1
+It is for this reason that the UK Health Alliance on Climate Change, a communications and campaign coalition of 21 health organisations, including Medical and Nursing Royal Colleges, Faculties of Health, the British Medical Journal and the Lancet, are calling for the implementation of a so-called ‘carbon tax’ – a levy that will be imposed on food producers according to the carbon footprint of their products.1

 IS A TAX THE RIGHT MEASURE?